 Thinking of developing an app?, But do you know how much time does it take?
 According to the survey of 100 mobile app developers, by research firm, AYTM, it takes almost 18 weeks to develop and publish a standard native mobile app, with all back-end and front-end process.
-The ‘time’ factor and the cost of developing an app are interrelated.
+The ‘time’ factor and the cost of app development are interrelated.

-Here you need to decide if you should build on native, hybrid or web app.
+Here you need to decide if you should build on native, hybrid or a web app.
 Apps usually built on native platform provide best user experience, but it is expensive to keep native apps updated and to develop across multiple platforms.
-Hybrid, on the other hand, cost less compared to native app development and can be built faster across multiple mobile platforms.
+Hybrid, on the other hand, costs less as compared to native app development and can be built faster across multiple mobile platforms.
 The web app is best when there is a minimum requirement of native gestures and no requirement of mobile device features, web app development is one of the most inexpensive options.

 Designing an app

 Wireframing is also the part of app design.
 Wireframes include the minimum model of layout and structure of each screen.
-With the higher number of features, the time required will increase, along with the increase in cost, due to more complex design.
+With the higher number of features, the time required will increase, along with the increase in cost, due to the more complex design.

 Third Party Integration

 Third Party Integration is done to enable certain features in the mobile app.
 This integration can increase or decrease the cost of your app.
-For example, there are services that provide infrastructure to build apps with features such as video streaming, chatting etc. Third party integration model is on subscription basis and pricing depends on usage.
+For example, there are services that provide infrastructure to build apps with features such as video streaming, chatting etc. Third party integration model is on a subscription basis and pricing depends on usage.

-Mobile app development cost also depends on stages of app development.
+Mobile app development cost also depends on the stages of app development.
 The stages in app development and the time taken by each stage go hand-in-hand.

 - Maintenance cost of an app